maia-miller/maia-website/README.md

 # MVP Goals

-[] video starts to play at a certain time
 [] for Testimonial, use <title> for quote, and <subtitle> for source [] for tags on projects, use 'columns is-multiline'